 Thomas the Train puffed into the station, in all of his steamy glory and with a smile on his metal face.
 It was a magnificent arrival!
 We got lucky and were the first on the platform for our ride time.
-Even the kids, who’d had a difficult day, were in awe.
+The crowd was hushed.
+Even my kids, who’d had a difficult day, were in awe.
+We were about to take the Thomas the train ride!

 I found out about Thomas the Train visiting Greenfield Village in Dearborn, Michigan several months before tickets went on sale.
 I even remembered to return to the site and order them when they went on sale to the public.
 When the weekend came, we packed up our kids, dropped the animals off to be boarded, and we were on our way!